barchart/alerting-service-public/docs/content/product_overview.md

 Here's how:

-* Each watchlist has an owner.
+* Each alert has an owner.
 Therefore, you **must** provide Barchart with unique user identifiers.
 However, these identifiers can be **meaningless** — other than to differentiate one user from another.
 [Universally Unique Identifiers](https://en.wikipedia.org/wiki/Universally_unique_identifier) are commonly used for this purpose.
 * Each request to Barchart is authorized using JWT technology.
 You generate "tokens" and the Barchart verifies their authenticity.
 The tokens provide security; however they do not contain any sensitive information (e.g. passwords).
 You can read more about this in the [Key Concepts: Security]((/content/concepts/security)) section of the documentation.
 * Alert notifications are delivered your users.
 Barchart can do this on your behalf.
 Alternately, we can deliver notifications to your web service.
 In this manner, you handle the "last mile" of delivery and eliminate the need to share contact information for your users.